Japan tourism push linked to surge in COVID-19 infections -study | Health

 Japan tourism push linked to surge in COVID-19 infections -study

+About 20% of the almost 4,000 COVID-19 cases included in the study during the May to August period were travel-related.
+The report was written by Kyoto University researchers Asami Anzai and Hiroshi Nishiura, who has acted as an advisor to the government's pandemic response.
+Nishiura was dubbed by the media as "Uncle 80%" for his advice that people reduce their social interactions by that amount.

-The study looked at 3,978 confirmed COVID-19 cases between May and August, of which some 20% were travel-related.
-Another study published last month found a higher incidence of COVID-19 symptoms among people who had participated in the travel campaign.
+Another study published last month had also found a higher incidence of COVID-19 symptoms among people who had participated in the travel campaign.
+While Japan has fared comparatively well compared to many nations, the number of infections has shown little sign of declining, and a state of emergency was declared for parts of the country, including Tokyo, earlier this month.

+Suga said on Friday that the government would extend a special employment subsidy to the end of the next month after the state of emergency is lifted.
+Current plans are for it to be lifted on Feb 7.
+Nearly 5,000 people have died as a result of the disease, according to national broadcaster NHK.
+And on Friday, Tokyo alone reported 1,175 new infections.
+"Unless we make efforts now, the spread of the coronavirus will continue and the state of emergency will drag on and on," Japanese Economy Minister Yasutoshi Nishimura told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)